Securing our food, forever

 Investing in the future

-The Crop Trust is a signatory to the United Nations Principles of Responsible Investment (UNPRI), an initiative that includes an international network of investors working together to put responsible investment into practice.
-As part of its commitment to the UNPRI, the Crop Trust is committed to undertaking annual UNPRI reporting, the results of which are publicly disclosed.
+The Crop Trust is a signatory to the United Nations Principles of Responsible Investment (UNPRI), an initiative that includes an international network of investors working together to put responsible investment theory into practice.
+The Crop Trust is committed to undertaking annual UNPRI reporting, the results of which are publicly disclosed.

 The Crop Trust developed its Sustainable Investment Framework in 2022, aligning its investment strategy with its core mission in addition to integrating social factors, and environmental concerns such as adapting to climate change and achieving net zero emissions.
 As part of this Framework, the Crop Trust set a net zero target for the decarbonization of the Endowment Fund by 2040.
 In addition, the Crop Trust will become a supporter of the Taskforce for Climate-related Financial Disclosures.